What we do

 Our solutions have included developing policies and toolkits, providing education and training, and advocating to other orders of government to achieve beneficial change.

-Please download the overview of our Advocacy Services and Business Services.
-If you would like us to send you a hardcopy, please e-mail email@example.com.
+Please click here to review an overview of our Advocacy Services and Business Services.
+If you would like us to send you a hardcopy, please e-mail firstname.lastname@example.org.

 Relationships are important to us.
 We engage and energise our members to develop strategic partnerships between all orders of government.
 Our events make it easier for our members to build relationships with each other and with our provincial and federal government partners.